 top of page

-Siesta Key Zoning and Government
+Siesta Key Zoning

 The Siesta Key Overlay District (see Article 7 Section 124-102 of the code) was created in 2001 with specific requirements for development on our island.
-Restrictions on signage, impervious surface and other land development standards override the corresponding language in the zoning code.
-For example, while residential property on the mainland do not have a maximum impervious surface limit, we have a 50% maximum impervious limit on Siesta.

 Our Government